 Searching: No Search Term , Filtered By Category: "Music", Category: "Search", Category: "Tools", Category: "Video", Category: "Aggregation"

-Sixteen APIs have been added to the ProgrammableWeb directory in categories such as Machine Learning, Recognition, Video, and Politics.
-Highlights today include an API for random Donald Trump quotes and an API for GitHub Projects programmatic access.
+Twenty-Four APIs have been added to the ProgrammableWeb directory in categories including eCommerce, Air Travel, Security, and Accounting.
+One highlight today is an API from Google that can recognize and identify objects in video frames.
 Here's a rundown of the latest additions.

-Seventeen APIs have been added to the ProgrammableWeb directory in categories including Shipping, Tools, Email and Language.
-One highlight today is the Unbill billing API which lets developers make payments on behalf users.
-Here's a rundown of the latest additions and how developers can benefit.
+Twenty-two APIs have been added to the ProgrammableWeb directory in categories including Genetics, Education, Passwords, Identity, Video, and Music.
+One highlight today is the IEX Trading API for creating stock trading applications.
+Here's a rundown of the latest additions for developers.